adham208/TuneWave/README.md

     Well apparently nobody would want to play just one song that is hardcoded into the program so another button added and 🥳 we got ourselves a **NEW FEATURE** Dynamic File Loading it sounds really complex for some but it's just **literally** getting another file to play.

     Also Trying to keep the project Modular as much as I can.
+ - ### Version 0.3 (New Features)
+  We got a volume slider now and a label that would tell you what's playing right now some basic stuff for a music player.